Preetishx77/Rakt-Sandhi/README.md

 # Technica

-This Project is created by : Dibyanshu Mohanty & Preetish Biswal as a part of Top 15 projects of Technica'21 Hackathon.
+This Project is created by : Preetish Biswal & Dibyanshu Mohanty for a hackathon and was one of the Top 15 projects of Technica'21 Hackathon.

 #RAKT-SANDHI .
 Your on-the-go Blood bank in your pocket.